 You can mask sensitive information in HTTP or HTTPS requests.
 For example, queries about distributed traces and transaction traces are obfuscated by default, in which case they cannot be recovered.
 For more information, see the documentation for specific New Relic services, including:

 - Technical security controls

-New Relic uses a comprehensive set of technical controls to support general security needs as well as security for data we receive.
-For more information, see our documentation about data security, data encryption, and high security mode.
+We use a comprehensive set of technical controls to support general security needs as well as security for data we receive.
+For more information, see our documentation about data security, data encryption, and high security mode for APM agents.

 - Organizational security controls